UNITED STATES

 As discussed in the 2023 Form 10-K, SCE filed its 2025 GRC application with the CPUC in May 2023, for the four-year period 2025 – 2028.
 In its application, SCE requested that the CPUC authorize a test year 2025 revenue requirement of approximately $10.3 billion.
 This represents a $1.9 billion, or 23% increase over the approximately $8.4 billion 2024 revenue requirement adopted in Track 4, prior to adjustments for updated operations and maintenance escalation rates, the CPUC's decisions to adopt SCE's 2023 to 2025 cost of capital, and the expanded customer-funded self-insurance for wildfire-related claims.

-In June 2024, following amendments and other revisions to rebuttal testimony, SCE updated its 2025 revenue requirement request to $10.5 billion, which includes a $220 million increase associated with the cost of capital adjustment authorized by CPUC in a separate proceeding.
-The amended and revised rebuttal testimony also proposed post-test year revenue requirement increases of approximately $670 million, $750 million and $730 million in 2026, 2027 and 2028, respectively.
+In June 2024, following amendments and other revisions to rebuttal testimony, SCE updated its 2025 revenue requirement request to $10.5 billion, and proposed post-test year revenue requirement increases of approximately $670 million, $750 million and $730 million in 2026, 2027 and 2028, respectively.
+The updated 2025 revenue requirement included a $220 million increase associated with the cost of capital adjustment authorized by the CPUC in a separate proceeding, which was subsequently modified by a CPUC decision in October 2024, as discussed in "—Cost of Capital Trigger."

 Capital Program

-In May 2023, CAISO released its 2022 – 2023 Transmission Plan based on the CPUC's projections that it needs to add more than 40 gigawatts of new resources by 2032.
-As the incumbent transmission owner for a portion of these transmission projects, SCE expects to construct projects representing at least $2.0 billion of expenditures, most of which will be incurred beyond 2028.
+In May 2023, the CAISO released its 2022 – 2023 Transmission Plan based on the CPUC's projections that more than 40 gigawatts of new resources need to be added in California by 2032.
+As the incumbent transmission owner for a portion of these transmission projects, SCE expects to construct projects requiring capital investment of at least $2.0 billion, most of which will be incurred beyond 2028.
 In May 2024, the CAISO released its 2023 – 2024 Transmission Plan which identified four additional transmission projects expected to be constructed by SCE with anticipated capital expenditures of approximately $40 million in 2027 and $48 million in 2029.

 Southern California Wildfires and Mudslides